 How Should I Measure My Mattress So I Can Order the Correct Size?

 Standard sizes in the mattress and box spring industry are how we determine what sizes we need to make available to you.
 We manufacture most of our covers in the 3 typical depths of 9", 12", and 16".
 There are only two things you need check:

-All of our premium allergy relief covers come with a LIFETIME warranty.
-Only our economically priced Economy covers come with less and we still give you 5 full years on these as well.
+All of our premium allergy relief covers come with a LIFETIME Warranty.
+Only our very economically priced Economy covers come with less, and we still give you a 5-Year Warranty on these as well.

-If you are not satisfied with your choice for any reason we will refund your money for 60 days.
-Trust us though, you'll be happy!
+If you are not satisfied with your choice for any reason, we will refund your money for 60 days from purchase.
+Trust us though ‒ we think you'll be happy!